You can copy and paste columns to quickly move data around, start your empty column with some data, or apply formatting and formulas.

-In Spreadsheet.com, copying and pasting columns functions much the same way as in other spreadsheet software.
+In Spreadsheet.com, copying and pasting columns functions works similarly to other spreadsheet software.
 You can copy and paste columns to quickly move data around, start your empty column with some data, or apply formatting and formulas.
-For instance, in the animation of a simple CRM below, we use copy and paste to give our empty column D some data to start with.
-Like other spreadsheet programs, you can use keyboard shortcuts to copy and paste or find copy and paste functions in the menu.
+Like other spreadsheet programs, you can use keyboard shortcuts to copy and paste, or find copy and paste functions in the menu.

 How to Copy and Paste a Column

-Note: Pasting a column onto an existing column will overwrite the previous data (for instance, the column header in the animation below).
-Make sure you are okay losing that data or click undo and paste it into a different column.
+Pasting a column onto an existing column will overwrite the previous data.
+Make sure you are okay losing that data or are pasting into a new blank column.
+Or, if you accidentally override important data, click undo and paste it into a different column.

-Alternatively, you can select a column and use the copy (Ctrl + C) and paste (Ctrl + V) keyboard shortcuts.
-Or via the Copy and Paste commands in the Edit menu.
+Alternatively, you can use keyboard shortcuts to copy (Ctrl + C) and paste (Ctrl + V) columns.

 Data Types, Formulas, and Formatting When Copying and Pasting